Brian Cox (actor): 1990s: King Lear and St. Nicholas

-Cox returned from some years teaching and directing at the Moscow Arts Theatre School to tour with the Royal National Theatre worldwide, delivering a highly acclaimed performance as the title role in King Lear (1990-1991).
+Cox returned from some years teaching and directing at the Moscow Arts Theatre School to tour with the Royal National Theatre worldwide, delivering a highly acclaimed performance as the title role in King Lear (1990–1991).
 His account of the emotional and physical difficulties that came with playing King Lear's all-consuming role was detailed in The Lear Diaries (1995) which he authored.
 King Lear is one of Shakespeare's most difficult roles, and Cox's portrayal broke new ground in the understanding of this most enigmatic figure.

 In 1995, he directed Open Air Theatre's chilling adaptation of Richard III which was well received by critics.
 During the same season, he also appeared in one of the theatre's productions, The Music Man, as Professor Harold Hill.

 In 1997, he starred in Conor McPherson's St. Nicholas at the Bush Theatre in London, and in 1998 returned to the off-Broadway stage reprising his role for Primary Stages, where he won a Lucille Lortel Award and earned a Drama Desk and an Outer Critics Circle nomination for his New York performance.
 In the same year, he played Marc in the Broadway production of Art.

-2000–2019: Continued roles
+2000–2019: Return to Broadway

 In 2000, Cox reunited with award-winning playwright Conor McPherson on The Royal Court Theatre's production of Dublin Carol in which he starred as grim alcoholic undertaker John Plunkett.
 In 2004, he played the title character in Uncle Varick for the Royal Lyceum Theatre in Edinburgh.
 In 2005, he starred in The Ride Down Mt.
 Morgan in Los Angeles for the Los Angeles Theatre Works.